jhucsf/fall2022/assign/assign05.md

 We also recommend using scope to your advantage.
-RAII resources such as the provided `Guard` type prevent mistakes like forgetting to release resources, and defining variables to the narrowest scopes they will function in dramatically reduces the clast radius of any bugs that do arise.
-Aim to fail fast and early on coding mistakes.
+RAII resources such as the provided `Guard` type prevent mistakes like forgetting to release resources, and defining variables to the narrowest scopes they require dramatically reduces the clast radius of any bugs that do arise.
+Aim to fail fast and early if invalid states are encountered.

 If the server appears to become unresponsive for a long period of time it has probably deadlocked, and you will need to examine your synchronization.
 If a